segmentio/segment-docs/src/connections/destinations/catalog/actions-salesforce-marketing-cloud/index.md

 > info ""
 > Note that **send contact to data extension** handles a pre-defined structure of contacts being filled into a data extension, whereas **send event to data extension action** customizes event data extensions.
->For example, **contactKey** is the fixed Primary Key that will be available on **send contact to data extension** action and the same has to be created as a Primary Key in SFMC too.
-But the Primary Key can be set as per our requirement in the **send event to data extension** action.
+> For example, `contactKey` is the fixed Primary Key that is available when you use **send contact to data extension** action, which you also have to create as a Primary Key in SFMC.
+However, the Primary Key can be set as per Segment's requirements using **send event to data extension**.

 ## FAQ and troubleshooting